-The International Visegrad Fund in cooperation with the Open Society Archives Budapest offers 12 international scholarships to selected scholars, researchers or journalists from the Visegrad Group (V4) countries and 3 fellowships annually to non-V4 applicants.
+The International Visegrad Fund in cooperation with the Open Society Archives Budapest offers 12 international awards to selected scholars, researchers or journalists from the Visegrad Group (V4) countries and 3 fellowships annually to non-V4 applicants.
 The fellowships are given on a competitive basis to scholars, artists or journalists who wish to conduct research at the Open Society Archives (OSA) at the Central European University in Budapest.

 The purpose of the fund is to facilitate and promote the development of closer cooperation among citizens and institutions in the region as well as between the V4 region and other countries, especially in the Western Balkan and Eastern Partnership regions.

 The International Visegrad Fund is an international organization based in Bratislava founded by the governments of the Visegrad Group (V4) countries—the Czech Republic, Hungary, the Republic of Poland, and the Slovak Republic.

 In order to apply for these endowments, applicants should pass the officially recognized advanced level English language exam.